tnakatani/cs6601_assignment_2/README.md

 ### The Game

  The rules of Team Isolation are simple.
 In our version, two players take turn placing their own game pieces on different squares of a 7-by-7 grid.
 Each player has 2 game pieces which they can move on the board.
 At the beginning of the game, the players, in turn, place each of their two pieces on any unoccupied square.
 The players must use their first two turns to place their two pieces.
 From that point on, the pieces move like a Queen in chess (any number of squares vertically, horizontally, or diagonally but not past an occupied or blocked square).
-Each time a player moves their piece, the square that they were previously occupying is blocked and cannot be moved for remainder of the game.
+Each time a player moves their piece, there is a twist.
+There is a chance, based on non-uniform probability that increases with distance moved, the piece will fail to reach the intended square.
+Essentially, the farther away you move, the greater chance you will land on an adjacent valid square to the intended target.
+Anything less than 2 squares is certain and all other moves have a fixed maximum chance of failure.
+The square that was previously occupying is blocked and cannot be moved for remainder of the game.
 The queens can’t move through each other or through the blocked portion of the board.
 The first player who is unable to move loses.

 ### The Files